The Rise of Catherine the Great: Reception

+Motion Picture Magazine was enthusiastic in its review, although it noticed that the film "substitutes a heart-breaking romance for the intrigues that history relates."
+The magazine recommended the film: "Every Hollywood director and player should see this picture, as well as anyone else who appreciates fine acting, splendid settings and sensitive direction."
+Half of its review was dedicated to Bergner: "Elizabeth Bergner, German actress, makes the piteous, lonely figure of the girl Catherine—destined to rule the greatest of empires—breath-takingly beautiful.
+Small, almost plain, she has a hundred expressions, a hundred cadences in her voice, a hundred moods.
+She vibrates to emotion like a sensitive instrument.
+Without the aid of make-up, she grows older, more mature before our eyes when she has to choose between her adoration for her unfaithful husband and her duty to her 'children,' the Russian people."

 Varietys original 1933 review summed up the film as having numerous sequences with outstanding "direction, portrayal and dialog," particularly crediting performances by Fairbanks (whose performance they described as one of the best of his career) and Robson, while noting that Bergner was "altogether believable" as the young Catherine.

-New York Times reviewer Dave Kehr described the film as "a handsome but conventional melodrama," but inferior to the contemporaneous rival Catherine biopic The Scarlet Empress (1934) by Josef von Sternberg.
+Reviewing a DVD box set of Korda's historical films, New York Times critic Dave Kehr called the film "a handsome but conventional melodrama" and preferred the contemporaneous rival Catherine biopic, Josef von Sternberg's The Scarlet Empress (1934).

 The Guardian's historical films reviewer Alex von Tunzelmann credits the film with both entertainment value (grade: B−) and substantial historical depth and accuracy (grade: B−).